 Many homeowners rely on exterior residential door locks as their main home security system.
 When it comes to protecting your home, the best security is smart security – from a state-of-the art deadbolt to a new, electronic, wireless lock.
 Whether you are replacing a single lock or remodeling your home, it’s important to explore your options in order to choose the right door security.

 For exterior doors, the most common lock is a keyed entry function, which is often used with an auxiliary deadbolt for added security.
 A single cylinder deadbolt has a thumbturn on the inside and requires an entry key from the outside.
 Double cylinder deadbolts, which are usually suggested for doors with glass panels, use a key on both sides of the door.
 Many homeowners choose handlesets for their entry doors rather than knobs or levers because they are inherently more stylish.

 Another option for exterior doors is a mortise or interconnected lock, which includes an integral deadbolt that is keyed from both the outside and inside of the home.
 Both the deadbolt and the latchbolt are retracted by turning the knob, allowing for faster exit during an emergency.

 Locks are an important part of your overall home security system.
-Let’s take a look at what types of residential locks are available and how they work, so you can choose the best one to help protect your home.
+Let’s take a look at what types of residential locks are available and how they work, so you can choose the best locks to help protect your home.

 Pin & Tumbler Locking Mechanism

 This common home exterior lock has spring-loaded pins that are loaded into a series of small cylinders.

 How it works: When the correct key is inserted into the lock, the springs compress and lift a pin, which pushes the driver into the cylinder and unlocks it.

 This lock – a recent innovation by Kwikset – has a patented side-locking bar technology that makes it bump proof.